Raising day arrives

 Topping out

 The topping out ceremony is a tradition marking the completion of the frame raising, when the highest point is reached.
 It dates back to ancient times, when placing a tree on a new building was meant to appease spirits or celebrate the community effort.
-We follow that tradition today, usually a small branch of the tree species used in the frame is nailed to the top paying homage to the trees that have been used in the construction.
+I like to follow that tradition today, usually a small branch of the tree species used in the frame is nailed to the top paying homage to the trees that have been used in the construction.